Civic Life, Moral Philosophy

 It is moral adulthood.

-❧ Why the Most Trusted Figures Must Be Scrutinized First
+Why the Most Trusted Figures Must Be Scrutinized First and Hardest

 It feels counterintuitive to say it plainly, but it must be said:

-the people we trust most are the ones who deserve the hardest scrutiny.
+the people with power and influence we trust most are the ones who deserve and need the hardest scrutiny.

 Not because we wish them harm.

 When a public figure earns admiration, their words carry weight.
 Their judgments shape opinions.
-Their blind spots become contagious.
-Their errors—unnoticed or unchallenged—scale far beyond the individual and ripple outward into families, communities, markets, and institutions.
+Their blind spots become contagious within their group or customer base.
+Their errors; unnoticed or unchallenged, scale far beyond the individual and ripple outward into families, communities, markets, and institutions.

 Trust is leverage.